PiBrewing/cbpi4-BM_Steps/README.md

 ###Changelog:

+- 04.02.23: (0.0.13.a2) Removed AutoTimer from Step property and added global parameter to cbpi settings.
+Should work with automated recipe creation !!Test!!
 - 03.02.23: (0.0.13.a1) Fix dwell time @ 5 minutes, Autotimer -> yes/no !!Test!!
-- 03.02.23: (0.0.12) Test with dwell time calculation -> Evaluation of data
+- 03.02.23: (0.0.12) Test with dwell time calculation in Boil step -> Evaluation of data (Base is latest Boilstep from cbpi4)

-**17.04.21:

-- Some fixes
+- 17.04.21: Some fixes

-**04.04.21:

-- Some improvements in Cooldown Step caclulations
-- Some fixes in MashIn step
+- 04.04.21: Some improvements in Cooldown Step caclulations.
+Some fixes in MashIn step

-**02.04.21:

-- 2nd degree polynomial model to predict ECD of cooldown
-- Added Actor to cooldown step to trigger magnetic valve is required.
+- 02.04.21: 2nd degree polynomial model to predict ECD of cooldown.
+Added Actor to cooldown step to trigger magnetic valve is required.
 No selection won't trigger anything and step will run as passive step

-**28.03.21:

-- Added Parameter to Cooldown Step to calculate estimated completion time (ECT). -> Notifications on ECT are send with Interval frequency
-- Notifications are changed for mash steps and boil step. -> On Timer start, estimated end time will be send as notification
+- 28.03.21: Added Parameter to Cooldown Step to calculate estimated completion time (ECT). -> Notifications on ECT are send with Interval frequency.
+Notifications are changed for mash steps and boil step. -> On Timer start, estimated end time will be send as notification

-**24.03.21:

-- Added one Hop alarm -> Total of 6 Alarms are currently possible
+- 24.03.21: Added one Hop alarm -> Total of 6 Alarms are currently possible

-**15.03.21:

-- Requirement is now cbpi >= 4.0.0.33 to accomodate the new notification system
+- 15.03.21: Requirement is now cbpi >= 4.0.0.33 to accomodate the new notification system

-**09.03.2021

-- Updated Notifications to accomodate changes starting in cbpi 4.0.0.31 which is now required
+- 09.03.21: Updated Notifications to accomodate changes starting in cbpi 4.0.0.31 which is now required

-**07.03.2021

-- Added AutoNext function to Simple Step
+- 07.03.21: Added AutoNext function to Simple Step
 	- If 'Yes', next step will be started automatically, if 'No' user has to push next to start next step
 	- Added selection for AutoMode in Mash and Boilsteps
 	- If set to 'yes', Kettle Logic will be switched on when Step starts and switched off when Step ends

 **03.03.21 (Still Beta Test)